puppetlabs/puppet-docs/source/references/glossary.markdown

 ### expression

 The Puppet language supports several types of expressions for comparison and evaluation purposes.
 Amongst others, Puppet supports boolean expressions, comparision expressions, and arithmetic expressions.
-See the [Language Guide](/guides/language_guide.html#expressions) for more information.
+See [the Expressions page](/puppet/latest/reference/lang_expressions.html) in the latest Puppet language reference for more information.

 ### external node classifier